aspose-3d/Aspose.3D-Doc-md/java/release-notes/release-notes-2020/aspose-3d-for-java-20-7-release-notes/_index.md

  /**

-\* A {@link com.aspose.threed.SweptAreaSolid} constructs a geometry by swepting a profile along a directrix.
+\* A {@link com.aspose.threed.SweptAreaSolid} constructs a geometry by sweeping a profile along a directrix.

 */